Heliostat.

 The Senior A tough but fair AI collaborator that reads your pitch and pushes back.
 Always available while pitching — flags thin pitches, challenges weak sections, and can propose rewrites you accept or dismiss.

-Cycle A fixed work period (default 2 weeks).
+Cycle A fixed work period (default 2 weeks, configurable 2–6).
 Adding pitches or cutting scopes mid-cycle is possible but deliberate — it's a call you make, not a drift.

 Cooldown 1–7 days between cycles for pitching, bug fixes, cleanup, and the retrospective.
 Length is per-user, set in Settings.